drojaazu/suddendesu/content/entry/riot-city-english-version-debug-and-more/index.md

 ## Bit 4 - ???

 I haven't been able to figure out what setting bit 4 does.
 It skips something at the beginning of a stage, but what that is, I'm not sure.
 The check is at 0x81F2, where it increases the pointer in A2.
-That pointer's address is related to the stage layout in some way, perhaps the "script" of events, but I'm not sure.
+That pointer's address is related to the stage layout in some way, perhaps the "script" of events.

+It bears deeper research.
 If someone figures it out, let me know!

 ## Bit 5 - Distance to End of Stage